6,392 undergraduate students; 18% out-of-state, 69% minority, 21% international, 62% female, 38% male, 96% full-time

-Moderately residential: 43% of students live on campus.
-All Freshmen must live on campus.
+Moderately residential: 34% of students live on campus.

 San Francisco, California—located in residential neighborhoods in the heart of the city, three miles from San Francisco Bay and three miles from the Pacific Ocean.